DevOps-With-Brian/jasper-chat/README.md

 `export GITHUB_TOKEN=XXX` - This is a GitHub API token that has access to read action builds and such, you can skip this if not building new intents or responses related to this.

+Now to run the action server you can do:

+cd back to the main root of the repo `cd ..`

+`rasa run actions`

 # How To Run Locally
 After performing the above you can run the bot locally via: